Gregjarvez/mrgregory.dev/src/pages/articles/typescript-data-derived-types/index.md

 **Usages**
 <br />
 Correct use of `keyof` can reduce repetitive type definitions and make for elegant type definitions 🌹.
-If you're familiar with typescript's utility types, You would have come across [`Omit`](https://www.typescriptlang.org/docs/handbook/utility-types.html#omit).
+If you're familiar with typescript's utility types, you would have come across [`Omit`](https://www.typescriptlang.org/docs/handbook/utility-types.html#omit).
 We won't discuss what it does.
 But here is the definition from `lib.es5.d.ts`;

 ```typescript
 type Omit<T, K extends keyof any> = Pick<T, Exclude<keyof T, K>>;